Last Updated on

 A rangefinder gives you the distance to a specific target in your viewscreen.
 Golfers often use this technology to find the range to the ball.
 It’s popular in hunting as well.
 If you are a bird watcher, this can be a welcome feature.
 This technology will require the use of a battery, though, which can add a lot of weight.

-The compass is also gaining in popularity and often paired with a rangefinder in waterproof binoculars.
+The compass is also gaining in popularity and is often paired with a rangefinder in waterproof binoculars.
 If you are a hiker or an explorer, you might get a lot of use out of this feature.

 Now that you have read over our reviews, we hope you feel more confident about purchasing a pair of waterproof binoculars.
 We think you would like our choice for best overall the Bushnell 158042 H2O Waterproof Roof Prism Binocular is durable with plenty of eye relief.
 It has a good amount of magnification and a big enough objective lens to get you through most situations.
 The Goeco Quick Focus Binoculars are our best value binoculars, and they feature even more magnification and a larger objective lens.
 You only need to be obsessively careful when using them.
 We hope you have enjoyed reading and have learned something new about waterproof binoculars from our buyer’s guide.
 If so, please share this post with your friends.